Federal Investigations Demand an Expert Lawyer

 Do Not Talk to Federal Agents Without a Lawyer

 Often, simply talking to federal agents from the FBI, DEA, ATF, IRS, Office of Inspector General, US Postal Inspection Service, US Secret Service, Immigration and Customs Enforcement, Customs and Border Patrol, Joint Terrorism Task Force or a host of other federal criminal investigative agencies can have unforeseen and disastrous consequences for your case, even if you believe you are innocent and have done nothing wrong.

-Federal criminal defense lawyer John T. Floyd has successfully defended clients before federal courts in Texas and across the country for over twenty years, and can proudly point to a history of successful cases and favorable results.
+Federal criminal defense lawyer John T. Floyd has successfully defended clients before federal courts in Texas and across the country for over two decades, and can proudly point to a history of successful cases and favorable results.